atlas604/traffic-sign-classifier/README.md

 Model Architecture
 ---
-The LeNet architecture, credited to http://yann.lecun.com/exdb/publis/pdf/lecun-98.pdf and https://github.com/udacity/CarND-LeNet-Lab/, is the primary model used for training and classifying traffic signs.
+The LeNet architecture, credited to http://yann.lecun.com/exdb/publis/pdf/lecun-98.pdf and https://github.com/udacity/CarND-LeNet-Lab/, is the primary model used here for training and classifying traffic signs.
 It takes a 32x32 input with 3 different color channels(RGB), which is processed by a convolutional layer, next by a pooling layer.
 It goes through another sequence of convolution layers and pooling layers and the input goes through an output layer in the end outputting 43 different classes.
-The original model does not include dropout; however, it was added to improve my model and to help with overfitting.
-Dropout ensures my network to not rely on any given activation to be present, forcing it to learn a redundant representation for everything to ensure some information remains.
+The original model does not include dropout; however, it was implemented here to help reduce overfitting.
+Dropout ensures the network to not rely on any given feature to be present, forcing it to learn a redundant representation for everything to ensure some information from all of the inputs remains.

 ![LeNet](./images/lenet.png)